 6. BULK EMAIL SEND -CUSTOMER’S OBLIGATIONS, REPRESENTATIONS, AND WARRANTIES.

-6.1 – Opt In Method: Email mailing lists hosted at BMS Mail Services. must use either a Single Opt-In or a Confirmed Opt-In (COI) (sometimes called “double opt-in”) subscription method.
+6.1 – Opt In Method: Email mailing lists hosted at Business Marketing Mail Services. must use either a Single Opt-In or a Confirmed Opt-In (COI) (sometimes called “double opt-in”) subscription method.
 If the Client chooses to build lists through co-registration, the client shall ensure that the client receives permission for the the client to send email to a list of email addresses obtained through co-registration subscriptions.
 The client may be asked to stop mailing to addresses obtained from co-registration sources if those addresses generate an unacceptable number of complaints in the company’s sole discretion which discretion is final and non-reviewable and Customer shall abide by the company’s request in this regard.

 6.2 – Email: The client shall not send unsolicited bulk email (spam).
 It is the client’s responsibility to ensure that all the email the client sends is welcome, and all recipients must explicitly and verifiably agree to receive such email.
 It is the client’s responsibility to maintain documentation regarding subscription requests, confirmations, and unsubscription requests for so long as the recipient continues to receive email from the client,